 Remote Residency II

-Towards the end of the year, DAs will visit the Cultural Tutors’ homelands.
-These residencies run for one week, providing DAs with a transforming experience.
-DAs live in the cultural tutors community gaining in-depth insight into the cultural life and dance on country where the dances were created.
-Connections made through these residencies form bonds that last a lifetime through the DAs artistic and cultural life.
+Later in the academic year, Developing Artists will visit the Cultural Tutors’ homelands.
+These residencies run for one week, providing Developing Artists with a transforming experience.
+Developing Artists live in the Cultural Tutors’ community gaining in-depth insight into the cultural life and dance on country where the dances were created.
+Connections made through these residencies form bonds that last a lifetime.

 College Residency III